Enhancing Dynamic Range of Sub-Quantum-Limit Measurements via Quantum Deamplification

 {\it Hybrid sensing with adpative measurement.}--- In the absence of detection noise, the QD sensor is capable of approaching the OQI performance, providing a near-optimal balance between the local sensitivity and phase sensing range.
 However, the QD sequence ends up with a highly squeezed state before measurement, which renders the metrological performance susceptible to detection noise.
 This challenge also exists in the circuit optimization for a generalized Ramsey interferometers based on one-axis twising~\cite{zollerPRX2021,ThurtellPRR2024}, and poses one practical limitation of the latter in large systems.
 In contrast, QA sensor exhibits strong resilience to detection noise, though this robustness comes at the expense of a narrower dynamic range.
-Here we study an {\it hybrid sensing} scheme~\cite{Luca20Heisenberg} to harness the complementary strengths of these two sensors in a synergistic manner.
-The QD sensor, with its ability to offer a broad dynamic range is utilized for the initial phase detection.
+Here we study a {\it hybrid sensing} scheme~\cite{Luca20Heisenberg} to harness the complementary strengths of these two sensors in a synergistic manner.
+The QD sensor, with its ability to offer a broad dynamic range is utilized for the preliminary phase estimation.
 It allows for the sensing process to effectively handle a variety of phase shifts, although the sensitivity would be compromised by detection noise.
 To address this, we then employ the QA sensor with an {\it adaptive} measurement to refine the phase estimation, improving the system's resilience to noise and reducing the phase estimation error.
+Note that due to the extremely narrow dynamic range of the QA sensor, a reliable initial estimate over a broad range is essential~\cite{supplementary}.
+The QD sensor fulfills this role by providing both a wide dynamic range and sufficient precision in the preliminary phase estimation.

 To validate our idea numerically, we design a hybrid system comprising two TACT-based sensors interrogated with the same local oscillator (LO), as shown in Fig.~\ref{fig:3}(a).
 The first sensor (D) provides an initial estimate of the LO phase $\phi$, called $\phi_D$.
 This phase estimate is fed back to the second sensor (A) by adjusting the control pulse phase, effectively adding $-\phi_D$ to the interrogation phase $\phi$.
 Finally, by analyzing its output to get $\phi_A$, we estimate the phase $\phi$ as $\phi_{\rm est}=\phi_D + \phi_A$.